First-Time Visitor’s Guide to Temecula Valley Wine Country

 Unlike most wine regions, Temecula Valley has lodging and dining on-site at several of the wineries themselves.
 This means you can spend a day wine tasting, fall into bed at your hotel, and then wake up to enjoy breakfast and the view from your private patio overlooking the vines.
 If you are planning on staying a few days to enjoy the region (pro tip: midweek is best!), book yourself at one of the hotels located right in the heart of Wine Country.
 South Coast Winery Resort and Spa, perched on 38 acres of rolling vineyards, is home to every amenity a traveler could ask for, from spacious suites with plush bathrobes and in-room gas fireplaces, to all-day dining and an attached winery producing world-class wines.

-South Coast’s sister property, Carter Estate Winery and Resort also offers an amenity-rich experience with its 60 private bungalow suites, daily in-room continental breakfast, and welcoming winery and tasting room specializing in Méthode Champenoise sparkling wines, as well as still wines.
-Those looking for a Wine Country bed and breakfast experience can book one of the suites at The Inn at Europa Village, or arrange to rent out the entire Wilson Creek Manor, a breathtaking property that sleeps 24, making it the perfect lodging for corporate retreats, wedding parties, or family getaways (when we can all gather in large groups again).
+South Coast’s sister property, Carter Estate Winery and Resort also offers an amenity-rich experience with its 60 private bungalows and suites, daily in-room continental breakfast, and welcoming winery and tasting room specializing in Méthode Champenoise sparkling wines, as well as still wines.
+Those looking for a Wine Country bed and breakfast experience can book one of the suites at The Inn at Europa Village, or arrange to rent out the entire Wilson Creek Manor, a breathtaking property that sleeps 24, making it the perfect lodging for corporate retreats, wedding parties, or family getaways.

 Those preferring to stay in town can opt for one of the many hotels throughout Temecula.
 For a dose of history and charm, check into The Hotel Temecula, built in 1891.
 The new Home2 Suites by Hilton is a great hotel option when traveling for business or pleasure, thanks to its central location close to freeways, businesses, Wine Country, and Old Town.